-Sampling: A random sampling method to derive a representative sample is employed to select industries, sectors, or all companies with products containing minerals, depending on the M&E scope.
+As assessing the thousands of OEMs that represent the universe of such companies (even if one selected just one country) would simply not be feasible given the TOR-specified parameters, we suggest taking a statistically representative sample of companies at the OEM level A random sampling method to derive a representative sample is employed to select industries, sectors, or all companies with products containing minerals, depending on the M&E scope.
 To this end, it would first need to be determined what type of company has products that contain an inscope mineral: in the case of tin, tungsten, tantalum and gold (3TG), an approach featuring a Standard Industrial Classification (SIC) analysis is advised as performed by Bayer and Hudson (2017).
 Findings would then be extrapolated to non-U.S. markets.
-While one supply chain study (Mizuno, 2016) focused on companies within the G8, extending the inquiry to the Group of 20 (G20) would allow for the inclusion of other large mineral-demand markets, e.g. China and India 13 .
-Upon extrapolating the sample data, the findings may then be generalised for entire industries, sectors or all companies.
-Assessment themes: The DDG features reporting stipulations in Step 5 that a company properly implementing the DDG will follow.
-The degree of corporate disclosure may then be consequently assessed as an indication of a company's implementation of the DDG (see Table 7.7).
-In order to determine whether a downstream company engages in enhanced risk management, one should examine the extent to which a company features: the use of leverage, contract conditions, capacity-building of suppliers, DDP participation, grievance mechanisms and direct upstream engagement on Annex II (see Table 7.7 and Table 7.8).
+In order to proxy the supply chain impact that companies would be achieving through their Minerals DDG update (generating an "impact score"), their uptake could be multiplied by their income, spend, or purchasing power.
+While one supply chain study (Mizuno, 2016) focused on companies within the G8, extending the inquiry to the Group of 20 (G20) would allow for the inclusion of other large mineral-demand markets, e.g. China and India.\ Upon extrapolating the sample data, the findings may then be generalised for entire industries, sectors or all companies.

+Assessment themes:

+The Minerals DDG features reporting stipulations in Step 5 that a company properly implementing the Minerals DDG will follow.
+The degree of corporate disclosure may then be consequently assessed as an indication of a company's implementation of the Minerals DDG (see Table 8.7).

+In order to determine whether a downstream company engages in enhanced risk management, one should examine the extent to which a company features: the use of leverage, contract conditions, capacity-building of suppliers, DDP participation, grievance mechanisms and direct upstream engagement on Annex II (see Table 8.7 and Table 8.8).

 Furthermore, a gap analysis will point to any discrepancies between self-reported procurement/sourcing behaviour of a given company and allegations it faces on risks and adverse impacts as per the 12 dimensions of Annex II (covering the period of the interval between evaluations).
-Indicators: This assessment section features Downstream Step 5 indicators as itemised in Table 7.7.